 Bored?
 Stuck at home?
 Driving each other crazy already?
 This list of fun stay at home date ideas for couples is just for you!

-Now that the world and our hometowns are pretty much closed, we need to be creative with at home date night ideas.
-I mean we all still want a bit of love and romance in our lives don’t we?
+Sometimes, such as when the weather is wet and cold, we need to be creative with at home date night ideas.
+I mean we want a bit of love and romance in our lives every day, don’t we?

 As self-professed introverts, Scott and I are now fully versed in stay at home couple activities, so we wanted to impart some of that wisdom on those of you who are stuck for ideas beyond the usual Netflix marathon.